 Tightening of the muscles around the airway and chronic inflammation cause airways to narrow.
 This makes it hard to breathe.

 The exact causes of asthma are unknown, but genetics play a role.

 Certain conditions are known to trigger an asthma attack.
 These include:

 Talk with your child’s doctor about the best plan for your child.
 You and your child's doctor should also create an asthma action plan.
-This is a plan your child will follow to help control his asthma and handle asthma attacks.
-Treatment will vary based on how many asthma episodes your child has and any specific symptoms.
-Treatment options include the following:
+This is a plan your child will follow to help control asthma and handle asthma attacks.
+Treatment will vary based on symptoms and the number of asthma episodes your child has.
+It is important that you stick to your child's treatment plan.

 Medications used to treat asthma fall into one of two categories: